nfagerlund/dw-dev-vagrant/README.md

 - `Term::ReadLine::Perl` can't be installed noninteractively because if you pipe `yes` to it it just goes into an infinite loop.
 I let that damn thing run for like half an hour before I noticed.
     - is this thing really necessary??? or can I just leave it commented out? (this was one of the things that rode along with `Bundle::CPAN`.)

-## Stuff that ain't automated yet but I'm sorta workin on it
+## Stuff that ain't automated yet or is kinda busted but I'm sorta workin on it

 the non-idempotent setup commands, in order that you're supposed to run em: